Free Fractions: An Invitation to (applied) Free Fields: Representing Elements

 Later we will define the \emph{rank} of an element $f \in \field{F}$ by the dimension of a \emph{minimal} admissible linear system (for $f$).
-For a word/monomial, for example $g = xyz$, an ALS can easily be stated:
+For a word/monomial, for example $g = xyz$, an ALS can easily be stated (see also Proposition~\ref{pro:ff.minmon}):

 Intuitively here it is somehow clearer (compared to the system for $f$ before) that this ALS is minimal, but we have to make that more precise.
 The first goal will be to define ``simple'' \emph{rational operations} on the level of these representations (systems), for example to scale, to add or to multiply elements (Proposition~\ref{pro:ff.ratop}).
 That is not difficult but soon ponderous since the systems become bigger and bigger.
 And before we \emph{invert} (take the reciprocal value of) an element, we have to ensure that this is allowed.
 If a system is \emph{minimal}, also that is easy.
 An ALS for the sum of $f_1 = 2x$ and $f_2 = 3y$ is